Michoacán: Drug cartels

 The rise of drug cartels in Michoacan as the state was going through a political change was pivotal.
-The cartels are able to pay state officials to do their dirty work for them in exchange for keeping their criminal group up and successful.
-Adding on to the fluidity of criminal groups and government officials working together, the hope for Mexico to strengthen its powers back into a non-corrupt state is not high.
+The cartels are able to pay state officials in bribes in exchange for keeping their criminal group up and successful.
 La Familia Michoacana, Jalisco New Generation Cartel, Los Zetas, Beltrán-Leyva Organization, the Knights Templar Cartel and Cárteles Unidos are some groups that operate in Michoacán.
 These groups are a threat to the government's security because Michoacán is now the center for drug production in the world.
-The reason drug cartels seem to thrive in Michoacán is due to what is called the Tierra Caliente in the southern part of the State.
-This region is far from the bustling atmosphere and with roads that are pretty inaccessible, it makes for an ideal place to do criminal activities.
+Drug cartels thrive in Michoacán due to what is called the Tierra Caliente in the southern part of the state.
+This region is rural and many parts are relatively inaccessible due to the terrain and lack of well-maintained roads, which makes it an ideal place for criminal activities.

 Police and militia

 Operation Michoacán, a major effort to combat drug cartels and crime in Michoacán, began in 2006 under the presidency of Felipe Calderón.
 There are many militias and vigilante groups in Michoacán that serve similar purposes.